Johnathonanon/padraig-deignan/README.md

 The site works as intented on all tested platforms.

 One of the largest challenges faced when implementing media queries for smaller device sizes was that certain elements had been given size values in pixels at the start of development.
-This caused an unnecessary amount of time to be spent fixed broken style through the development process, however it also resulted in a better site and a greater understanding of the priciples behind html and css.
+This caused an unnecessary amount of time to be spent fixing broken style through the development process, however it also resulted in a better site and a greater understanding of the priciples behind html and css.

 Efforts were made beginning, during, and at the end of development to optimise the site as best as possible.
 This included colour palette generators and contrast checkers for accessibility, the addition of alt attributes where necessary, reduction of image file sizes to help load times, and search engine optimisation.

+A colour palette was generated and the chosen colours ran through a contrast checker to ensure a pleasant experience and large degree of accessibility for the site.

+The site subject - Padraig Deignan - was kept informed of all design and content choices as they were made as well as contributing much of both.
+He was sent screenshots and videos of the site in order to provide feedback on site functions and navigation elements.
+During the development process he requested several amendments which were immediately implemented and reapproved by him.

 ![picture of dev tools lighthouse snip](readme-images/lighthousesnip.PNG)